 For the next three years, I was the Editor of INSP, a network of 120 street papers sold by homeless people, with a readership of 6 million in over 40 countries.

-After a decade working as a journalist and media consultant in the UK, I returned to the Netherlands, but I continue to be inspired by changemakers everywhere.
+After a decade working as a journalist and media consultant in the UK, I returned to the Netherlands, where I continue to be inspired by changemakers everywhere.